Mutamba Mineral Sands Project, Mozambique

-Mineral Resources and Exploration Target
+Mineral Resources and Additional Resource Target

 The Mutamba Project is located in the Gaza and Inhambane provinces of Mozambique in a world-class heavy minerals sands (“HMS”) region close to established infrastructure, approximately 450km northeast of the capital city of Maputo.
 The areas are part of a large area of prograding, siliciclastic sediments and ideal for hosting heavy mineral deposits which cover much of the south eastern African coastline.
 The heavy minerals are derived from the Limpopo River over a long period and reworked along ancient and current coast lines.

 The global Mineral Resource estimate for the Mutamba project (Jangamo, Dongane and Ravene) currently stands at 4.4Bt at 3.9%total heavy minerals ("THM") comprising both indicated and inferred category material and containing ilmenite, rutile and zircon This includes a high-grade portion of 92Mt at 6.2% THM, which was defined at Ravene.
-Importantly, significant potential remains to expand the resource beyond its current boundaries, which will be the focus of future exploration activities.
+Importantly, significant potential remains to expand the resource beyond its current boundaries, which will be the focus of future prospecting activities.